 Help them to identify and resolve any issue that may be causing the problem.

-Encourage mentoring
+Encourage Mentoring

 Employees can learn from more experienced employees with strong work ethics to improve their work ethic.